VBA to Convert Column Number to Letter in Excel (3 Methods)

 • Press Enter.

-You will get the associated letter address (A) of the column number (1) in your dataset.
+The associated letter address (A) of the column number (1) is returned.

-• Now drag the row down by Fill Handle to apply the UDF to the rest of the cells to convert them into letters.
+• Drag the row down using the Fill Handle to apply the UDF to the rest of the cells.

-The above procedure can also be done with the GoTo Statement.
+The above procedure can also be performed with the GoTo Statement.

-• The VBA code to convert column number to letter with the GoTo Statement is,
+The VBA code to convert a column number to its associated letter using the GoTo Statement is:

 Public Function Num_Letter(ByVal iColNum As Integer) As String